-NAME OF SUBJECT: POLITICAL SCIENCE-IV (Major) PAPER NO: P-I
+NAME OF SUBJECT: POLITICAL SCIENCE-IV (Major) PAPER NO: P-I (a)

-- Unit-I of the question paper shall be based upon Section-1 of the syllabus. - Unit-II of the question paper shall be based upon Section-II of the syllabus. - Unit-I and Unit-II of the question paper will have 4 questions of 15 marks each and students will be required to attempt any 2 questions from each unit. - Out of the Unit-I and Unit-II, as far as possible, one Unit will have problem oriented questions. - Unit-III shall be compulsory and will be based upon the whole syllabus and will consist of 4 short notes of 5 marks each
+- Unit-I of the question paper shall be based upon Section-1 of the syllabus. - Unit-II of the question paper shall be based upon Section-II of the syllabus. - Unit-I and Unit-II of the question paper will have 4 questions of 15 marks each and students will be required to attempt any 2 questions from each unit. - Unit-III shall be compulsory and will be based upon the whole syllabus and will consist of 4 short notes of 5 marks each

-- 1. Kautilya-Theory of Kingship; amoral statecraft
+Kautilya-Theory of Kingship; amoral statecraft

-- 2. Rammohan Roy-a) Political Ideas of Rammohan Roy
+Rammohan Roy-a) Political Ideas of Rammohan Roy

 - i) Theory of Personal and Political Freedom

 - ii) Freedom of Press

 - iii) The Judicial System of India

 - iv) Humanism and Universal Religion

 - b) Educational Ideas: Occidentalism

 - c) Economic Ideas: Liberalism

 - i) The Revenue System of India and the Indian Peasants

 - ii) Law of Female Inheritance

-- 3. Dadabhai Nairobi-a) Political Ideas
+Dadabhai Nairoji-a) Political Ideas

-- b) Economic Philosophy: The Dynamics of Capitalist Development in India
+b) Economic Philosophy: The Dynamics of Capitalist Development in India

-- 4. Syed Ahmed Khan-a) Readings and Interpretations of 1857
+Syed Ahmed Khan-a) Readings and Interpretations of 1857

-- b) Education

-- c) Muslim Nationalism
+- b) Education - c) Muslim Nationalism

-- 5. M.K.Gandhi-a) Satyagraha
+M.K.Gandhi-a) Satyagraha

-- b) Swaraj

-- c) Politics of Non-Violence
+- b) Swarai - c) Politics of Non-Violence

-- 6. M.N.Roy-a) Critique and Contribution to Communism
+M.N.Roy-a) Critique and Contribution to Communism

-- b) Radical Humanism
+b) Radical Humanism

-- 7. Jayaprakash Narayan-a) Radical Romantic Nationalism and Socialism (1929-1953)
+Jayaprakash Narayan-a) Radical Romantic Nationalism and Socialism (1929-1953)

-- b) Sarvodaya and the Reconstruction of Indian Polity

-- c) Total Revolution (1974)
+- b) Sarvodaya and the Reconstruction of Indian Polity (1954-1973) - c) Total Revolution (1974)

+B.R.Ambedkar-

-- 8. B.R.Ambedkar-a) Critique of Brahamanical Hinduism
+- a) Critique of Brahamanical Hinduism

 - b) Social Justice

 - c) Class, Caste and Democracy